Evan-Coleman/Navius/docs/postgresql_integration.md

   idle_timeout_seconds: 300
 ```

-## Implementation Steps
+## 🚀 Implementation Steps

-To implement PostgreSQL support, follow these steps:
+Navius makes it easy to integrate with PostgreSQL for data persistence.
+Follow these steps:

 ### 1. Add SQLx Dependency

-Add SQLx to your `Cargo.toml`:
+Navius uses SQLx as its preferred database library.
+Add it to your `Cargo.toml` if it's not already included:

 ```toml
 [dependencies]